 The Du Pont company in Lammot’s time was led by “Boss” Henry du Pont from 1850 to his death in 1889, the longest tenure of any other.
 Autocratic and conservative, he was meticulous about detail and extremely frugal with money, still using quill pens and oil lamps long after steel nibs and electric lights were common.
 He believed profits were mostly determined by controlling the cost of production, and this characterized his executive style.
 You can see his restored office at the Hagley Museum, quill pens, oil lamps, and all.

 He well deserved the nickname “Boss.”
 As head of the company, he was also head of the family.
-The family homes, horses and carriages were all owned by the company, and Boss Henry allotted them by need and status.
+The family mansions, horses, and carriages were all owned by the company, and Boss Henry allotted them by need and status.
 The household servants were company employees, and they, too, were allotted to the families.
 This required a strong hand, and Boss Henry was well up to the task.

 Lammot struggled in the company as heir-apparent and second-in-command, not formally, but by consensus.
 There was no official hierarchy—just Boss Henry and everyone else.
 But unofficially, Boss Henry was Mr. Inside, happily taking care of the day-to-day minutiae and Lammot was Mr. Outside, buying up rivals, forcing others out of business, and controlling prices through the Gunpowder Trade Association, all perfectly legal and considered good business practice in those days.
 He also worked with other companies, such as the railroad and barge companies for transportation of Du Pont products at preferred rates, and especially with Laflin & Rand, Du Pont’s supposed competitor, but more accurately their collaborator and partner in the gunpowder cartel.
 Many in Laflin & Rand’s management were du Pont family members.